JohnCoene/sever/docs/docs/rupture.md

 # Rupture

-The `rupture` function allows displaying an screen: a screen that appears after the user has been idle for `ms` milliseconds.
+The `rupture` function allows displaying a screen that appears after the user has been idle for `ms` milliseconds.

 ``` r
 library(shiny)